 Because each code is generated independently from secure randomness, knowing one code tells an attacker nothing about the others.

-- On the user side, codes belong somewhere reachable without the primary device: a password manager, a printed sheet in a safe, or an encrypted note.
+- Keep codes somewhere reachable without the primary device: a password manager, a printed sheet stored securely, or an encrypted note in a separate application.

-- Treat the set as single-use: each code authenticates exactly one login.
-Prompt the user to regenerate a fresh set when most are spent.
+- Treat the set as single-use: each code works exactly once.
+When most are spent, regenerate a fresh set and treat the old set as expired.

-Everything here runs locally, so generated codes never touch a network — copy them straight into your enrollment flow or test fixtures.
+Everything here runs locally — generated codes never touch a network.
+Copy them straight into your enrollment flow or test fixtures.